 What is Addition Polymerization?

-For an example, we will take the synthesis of polyethylene, which is an additional polymer used to make products like garbage bags, food wrap, jugs, etc. The monomer for polyethylene is ethene (CH2=CH2).
+For an example, we will take the synthesis of polyethylene, which is an addition polymer useful in making products such as garbage bags, food wrap, jugs, etc. The monomer for polyethylene is ethene (CH2=CH2).
 Its repeating unit is –CH2-.
-In the initiation step, peroxide radical is generated.
+In the initiation step, a peroxide radical generates.
 This radical attacks the monomer to activate it and produce a monomer radical.
 During the propagation phase, the chain grows.
 Activated monomer attacks another double bonded monomer and attaches together.
 Ultimately the reaction stops when two radicals join together and form a stable bond.
 Chemists can control the length of the polymer chain, reaction times and other factors to obtain the required polymer.

 What is Condensation Polymerization?

-What is the difference between Addition Polymerization and Condensation Polymerization?
+What is the Difference Between Addition Polymerization and Condensation Polymerization?